-Wideband Signal Analysis in Ultra-high Speed PCB Design
+Wideband Signal Processing and Analysis in Ultra-high Speed PCB Design

 Many design guidelines, which were perfectly applicable 10-20 years ago, hold to the same mantra around high speed signals: pick a single frequency to use for you calculations, and design to that frequency.
 For lower edge rates, this was usually fine because deviations from typical low-frequency values simply aren’t noticed.
 Modern computer interfaces and common high speed signaling standards used in embedded systems require a better approach than simply using a single limiting frequency.